Bestwood Pumping Station: History

 It operated until 1964 when a new electric pump house was built.
 The steam engines were removed between 1968 and 1972.

+Bestwood Pumping Station was designated a Grade II* listed building in 1972.
+Several of the structures on site are also separately listed including the lodges, landscaped ornamental cooling pond, several cast iron lamps and the boundary wall and gate.

-Current use
+Later use

-The Venetian Gothic Revival style building can be clearly seen from the main A60 road.
+The Venetian Gothic Revival style building can be seen from the main A60 road.
 Its tower makes the building a local landmark.

-The site was vacant and boarded-up until Healthworks Co bought it.
-Starting in 1997 there has been a £2m conversion of the pumping station to a restaurant and health club complex.
+From 1982 until 2017, the building housed the Lakeside Tower Restaurant and Spa.
+The site was left vacant until it was acquired in 2019 for £1.5 million.
+Substantial investment went into its redevelopment, most recently branded as 'Lakeside'.
+The building operated as a wedding venue and restaurant until it closed in 2023.